oak-hu/oak-hu.github.io/content/Essays/Moral Philosophy/Week 3.md

 The finitary reading falls to an amended version (Oyster) of the degradingness objection:

-> (2’) A magical oyster living $k$years yields the same quality-adjusted amount of pleasure as Hadyn’s life.
+> (2’) A magical oyster living $k$ years yields the same quality-adjusted amount of pleasure as Hadyn’s life.
 >
 > (3’) So, the oyster’s life is of equal value with Hadyn’s life.